Inside the mind of an introvert with ADHD

 • If you’re an introvert and you’re looking for help for your ADHD, support is available that can help you manage your symptoms in a way that feels right for you.
 This might include working with a therapist along with some self-management strategies.

-If you’re an introvert, you probably prefer quiet activities and spending time on your own or in small groups.
-You might also be sensitive to stimulation and require some extra time to recharge your social batteries after group activities.
-Like being naturally ambitious, imaginative, or conscientious, there’s nothing wrong with being introverted.
-It’s simply a set of characteristics that shape your personality type.
+If you’re an introvert, you likely prefer quiet activities and spending time alone or with a small group.
+You might also be more sensitive to noise or social stimulation and need extra time to recharge after group events.
+Like being imaginative or conscientious, introversion is simply a personality trait — not a problem to fix.

-But as you explore this topic, keep in mind that ADHD symptoms aren’t caused by having a certain personality type.
-People with ADHD can be extroverted, introverted, or anything in between.
+It’s important to remember that ADHD symptoms aren’t caused by your personality type.
+People with ADHD can be introverted, extroverted, or anywhere in between.

 Can introverts have ADHD?